 429 Too Many Requests.

-These are the current limits for Management APIs:| Route Group | Limit | Window | Identifier |
+These limits are expected to be enforced at the gateway layer in Formbricks v5 and later:| Route Group | Limit | Window | Identifier |

 |---|---|---|---|